 How do you know what configuration settings to apply?

-Most commercially available firewall products, both hardware- and software-based, come configured in a manner that is acceptably secure for most users.
-Since each firewall is different, you'll need to read and understand the documentation that comes with it to determine whether or not the default settings on your firewall are sufficient for your needs.
-Additional assistance may be available from your firewall vendor or your ISP (either from tech support or a website).
-Also, alerts about current viruses or worms (such as US-CERT's Cyber Security Alerts) sometimes include information about restrictions you can implement through your firewall.
+Most commercially available firewall products, both hardware- and software-based, come pre-configured and ready to use.
+Since each firewall is different, you’ll need to read and understand the documentation that comes with it to determine whether the default settings on your firewall are sufficient for your needs.
+This is particularly concerning because the “default” configuration is typically less restrictive, which could make your firewall more susceptible to compromise.
+Alerts about current malicious activity (such as US-CERT’s Cyber Security Alerts) sometimes include information about restrictions you can implement through your firewall.

-Unfortunately, while properly configured firewalls may be effective at blocking some attacks, don't be lulled into a false sense of security.
-Although they do offer a certain amount of protection, firewalls do not guarantee that your computer will not be attacked.
-In particular, a firewall offers little to no protection against viruses that work by having you run the infected program on your computer, as many email-borne viruses do.
-However, using a firewall in conjunction with other protective measures (such as anti-virus software and "safe" computing practices) will strengthen your resistance to attacks (see Understanding Anti-Virus Software and other security tips for more information).
+Unfortunately, while properly configured firewalls may be effective at blocking some attacks, don’t be lulled into a false sense of security.
+Firewalls do not guarantee that your computer will not be attacked.
+Firewalls primarily help protect against malicious traffic, not against malicious programs (malware), and may not protect you if you accidentally install malware on your computer.
+However, using a firewall in conjunction with other protective measures (such as anti-virus software and safe computing practices) will strengthen your resistance to attacks.
+(See Understanding Anti-Virus Software and other security tips for more information.)